 We recommend you arrive in Auckland with space in your luggage, because shopping is something this city does extremely well.
 You'll find a pleasing blend of mega-malls and traditional street-side shopping centres, as well as newly-developed downtown retail precincts.
 Here are a few of the best:

-Sylvia Park mall shopping
+Sylvia Park Shopping Centre

 Newmarket's biggest rival has to be Sylvia Park, a Mt Wellington mega mall that also has 200+ shops.
 Train is the best way to get there if you don't have a car.
 The shopping area is vast, with wide promenade areas for walking and several food court areas.